truethari/pi-hole-and-trojan/README.md

-# Pi-hole + Trojan + Nextcloud Docker Setup
+# Pi-hole + Trojan Docker Setup

-This repository contains a Docker Compose setup for running Pi-hole (DNS ad-blocker), Trojan (proxy server), and Nextcloud (encrypted file server) on the same VPS.
+This repository contains a Docker Compose setup for running Pi-hole (DNS ad-blocker) and Trojan (proxy server) on the same VPS.

 ## Prerequisites